 The Witch’s Cup is a variant of the Ceridwen cauldron, the great womb of nature, from which all things are born and to which they return.

-It is seen as a feminine nature and is related to the night, to darkness, to space and of course to the waters and everything that surrounds them.
+It is seen as a feminine nature and is related to the night, darkness, space and of course to the waters and everything that surrounds them.

 The cup or chalice is used to contain the saltwater of the exorcism (lustral water) or, alternatively, the wine of the libation, a sacramental wine consumed in some ceremonies, also used to consecrate.